 Step 2.
 Enable the Windows Search feature from Control Panel.

-- Navigate again in Control Panel > Programs & Features > Turn Windows features on options and select the "Windows Search" checkbox.
+- Navigate again to Control Panel > Programs & Features > Turn Windows features on options and select the "Windows Search" checkbox.

 - Wait unit Windows make the changes to features and then restart your computer when prompted.

 Step 3.
 Rebuild Windows Index.